ekamholtz/cnstrct-2/docs/QBO_INTEGRATION.md

 4. **API Call Failures**: Verify the correct formatting of API requests through the proxy, ensuring all required parameters are provided.

+5. **Session Loss During OAuth**: If users are logged out during the QBO connection process:
+   - Check that `QBOSessionHelper` is properly backing up and restoring the session
+   - Verify the correct Supabase session key is being used (it includes the project reference)
+   - Ensure the session restoration happens immediately upon returning from the OAuth redirect
+   - Check browser console for any session-related errors

+6. **Missing realmId**: The QBO TokenManager now extracts the realmId from URL parameters if it's not included in the token response.

 ## Development Guidelines

 1. Always use the singleton instance of `QBOConfig` for consistent configuration